Marshall-Ge/DLToolKit/README.md

 tensorboard --logdir=./logs
 ```

+You can find more usage example in [EXAMPLES](example.md), have fun!

 ## How to Use & Develop
 Normally, you should use this toolkit as a template, you need to customize your own dataset, model but rather than focus on the training and evaluation process.
 Below
 is the recommend steps to use this toolkit: